 Point on the yellow points to navigate to the selected point.

 Yonah Hill (Nebi Yunis) and Tel Mor (Tell el Murreh) are two ancient mounds on both sides of Nahal Lachish.
-Both were settled in the ancient times: Yonah hill in the first Millennium BC and Tel Mor at the second Millennium.
+Both were settled in the ancient times: Yonah hill in the first Millennium BC and Tel Mor in the second Millennium BC.

 Jonah, the son of Amittai, was a prophet during the First Temple period.
 He was commanded to carry the words of the Lord in the Assyrian capital city of Nineveh, but refused and tried to escape from Jaffa to Tarshish (Jonah 1 3):